MukundKal/warpdrive-delivery/README.md

 faster.

-**Target Users**:
+# Target Users:

-1. *Local Shopkeepers:*This app is mainly beneficial for those shopkeepers who are
+1. _Local Shopkeepers:_ This app is mainly beneficial for those shopkeepers who are

 only able to cater their products to the locality that their shops are in and wish to be